Does OxyContin Cause Constipation?

 So why does OxyContin constipation occur?

 There are a few different ways doctors and researchers believe constipation from OxyContin occurs.
-First, OxyContin can cause an increase in the water absorbed by the colon, which dries out stools.
+First, OxyContin can cause an increase in the water absorbed from the colon into the body, which dries out stools.
 Opioids also change how the bowel functions, because of its overall effects on the central nervous system.
-There are certain actions and reflexes that are needed for a healthy bowel movement, and OxyContin and other opioids can prevent these from occurring.
+There are certain actions and reflexes that are needed for a healthy bowel movement, and OxyContin and other opioids slow the movement of food through the digestive tract they can prevent actions and reflexes from occurring.

 So, there are several ways constipation from OxyContin can occur, but what are the treatment options?

-Once OxyContin constipation becomes more severe or chronic, it’s more difficult to treat, and stimulant laxatives usually won’t work at all.
+However, stimulant laxatives stop working because tolerance develops over time.
 In some cases, patients may require an enema, or they may have to have stool un-impacted manually by a physician, which can be painful.

-In a patient who’s at a very high risk for constipation or is experiencing it at severe levels, they may have to change to another type of medicine.
+In a patient who has a high risk for constipation, or is experiencing it at severe levels, they may have to change to another type of medicine.
 A doctor may determine that because of OxyContin constipation, it’s just not the right drug for that patient.
 Constipation will often go away very soon after someone stops using OxyContin, and symptoms like diarrhea are often something that occurs with withdrawal from OxyContin and other opioids.

 Seeking addiction treatment can feel overwhelming.
 We know the struggle, which is why we're uniquely qualified to help.